 Given the rising cost of employer-sponsored group health insurance plans, more and more employers, particularly small and medium size businesses, are looking to health reimbursement arrangements (HRAs) as a more affordable health benefits solution.

 Through an HRA, employers simply offer a monthly allowance for their employees to purchase their own individual health insurance premiums and qualifying medical expenses.
 After making their purchases, employees submit their expenses to their employer for a tax-free reimbursement.

-For an HRA to run smoothly, employees must be able to submit claims and get them processed in a timely manner.
-On the administrator side, IRS rules and plan documents require businesses to follow appropriate timelines for processing claims and issuing reimbursements.
+For an HRA to run smoothly, employees must be able to submit their expenses for reimbursement and get them processed in a timely manner.
+In this article, we’ll outline the IRS rules and plan documents that are required of employers to help you follow the appropriate timelines for processing and issuing reimbursements.

-Receiving and processing reimbursements
+Receiving and processing claims

 Handling declined reimbursement requests and appeals

 If you determine that the expense is ineligible, you must notify the employee within 30 days.
 In some cases, such as if your employee didn’t include proper proof of purchase, you may request additional information from the employee to help substantiate the request.
 In this case, you must give the employee 45 days to provide the additional information.

 If an employee can’t provide additional documentation to support the request, then you must follow the appeals process detailed in your plan documents and follow Department of Labor guidelines and rules under the Employee Retirement Income Security Act (ERISA).
 It’s important to note that the person appointed to hear the appeal can’t be the same person who declined the original request for reimbursement.

 Recording reimbursements and storing documentation